VishakhaGupta1/Infra-Intern-Syfe-/k8s_wordpress-master/k8s_wordpress-master/README.md

 Step 2: Build and Load Docker Images Locally

-We will build the container images and load them directly into the cluster's image cache, avoiding the need to push to Docker Hub.
+Build the container images and tag them using the names specified in wordpress-chart/values.yaml.

-Ensure you run these commands from the root directory of the project, where the dockerfiles folder resides.
+Run these commands from the root directory of the project.

-# Note: Image names must match the values in wordpress-chart/values.yaml
 # 1. Build WordPress Image
 sudo docker build -t yashingole1000/wordpress-image:latest -f dockerfiles/wordpress.dockerfile .